Surfshark vs Proton VPN: which VPN is better?

 RAM-only servers | Yes | No |

-You’ll be happy to know that both providers also offer specialty servers.
-Surfshark customers can choose from MultiHop and Static IP locations, while Proton VPN provides Secure Core and Tor servers for improved security.
+You’ll be happy to know that both providers also offer specialty servers as well.
+Surfshark customers can choose from MultiHop and Static IP locations, while Proton VPN provides Secure Core as well as Tor and streaming servers.

 Torrenting